The Maine Coon is one of the largest domestic cats, they make good housecats as they are neat and easily house-trained.

 Maine Coon cats cost about $7 a week to feed.
 Maine Coon breeder Fiona Cooper recommends feeding good quality dried cat food to keep the cats in optimum condition.
 She also gives them a little raw meat and grated cheese.
 Fresh water must be provided at all times.

-Pets cost around $800, but show quality cats are more expensive.
+Kittens cost around $800, but show quality cats are more expensive.

-The Maine Coon is a very popular breed in the US as a companion animal and retains a reputation as a good mouser in the country areas.
+They are a very popular breed in the US as a companion animal and retains a reputation as a good mouser in the country areas.

 Cool Coons Cattery